-The Teifi Tour is hosted here in Llandysul by Llandysul Paddlers in conjunction with River Legacy.
-As usual the River Legacy will also host their Mega Bash on the Saturday night so please read the following information, as it may be useful;
+The Teifi Tour is hosted here in Llandysul by Llandysul Paddlers in association with River Legacy.
+As usual the River Legacy will also host the big party on the Friday AND Saturday night so please read the following information, as it may be useful;

-The bar is open until ??? on both the Friday and Saturday nights (v. important!)
+The bar is open until 2am on both the Friday and Saturday nights

-The Teifi Tour Tickets are £10 per person - this does not include the Mega Bash.
+The Teifi Tour Tickets are £10 per person – this does not include the Party ticket.

 (Please note that you are paying for use of the shuttle buses, camping and lifeguard cover.
 You are not paying to use the river and Llandysul Paddlers or the River Legacy are not responsible for organising access agreements, this is down to individuals.
 Please see the Canoe Wales (CW) website for access information www.canoewales.com.
 Permission has been sought to use the car parks at Newcastle Emlyn and Cenarth).